Debrecen: Jewish community

 Jews were first allowed to settle in Debrecen in 1814, with an initial population count of 118 men within 4 years.

 Twenty years later, they were allowed to purchase land and homes.
-By 1919, they consisted 10% of the population (with over 10,000 community members listed) and owned almost half of the large properties in and around the town.
+By 1919, they comprised 10% of the population (with over 10,000 community members listed) and owned almost half of the large properties in and around the town.

 The Hungarian antisemitic laws of 1938 caused many businesses to close, and in 1939 many Jews were enslaved and sent to Ukraine, where many died in minefields.

 In 1940, the Germans estimated that 12,000 Jews were left in the town.
 In 1941, Jews of Galician and Polish origin were expelled, reducing the number of Jews to 9142.
 In 1942, more Jews were drafted into the Hungarian forced labor groups and sent to Ukraine.

-German forces entered the city on 20 March 1944, (Two and a half weeks before Passover) ordering a Judenrat (Jewish Council) headed by Rabbi Pal (Meir) Weisz, and a Jewish police squad was formed, headed by former army captain Bela Lusztbaum.
-On 30 March 1944, (a week before Passover) the Jews were ordered to wear the Yellow star of David.
+German forces entered the city on 20 March 1944 (two and a half weeks before Passover), ordering a Judenrat (Jewish Council) headed by Rabbi Pal (Meir) Weisz, and a Jewish police squad was formed, headed by former army captain Bela Lusztbaum.
+On 30 March 1944 (a week before Passover), the Jews were ordered to wear the Yellow star of David.
 Jewish cars were confiscated and phone lines cut.
 During the Passover week, many Jewish dignitaries were taken to a nearby prison camp, eventually reaching the number of 300 prisoners.
 A week later all Jewish stores were closed, and a public book-burning of Jewish books was presided over by the antisemitic newspaper editor Mihaly Kalosvari Borska.